Amazon arbitrage: Finding products and reselling – this is how the business model works

 Is Amazon Arbitrage profitable?

-Product research and selection is the core competency of every arbitrage seller.
+Product search and selection is the core competency of every arbitrage seller.
 But no master has fallen from the sky.
-Prepare yourself for making a lot of mistakes at the beginning of your self-employment – from which you will learn.
+Prepare yourself for the fact that you will make a lot of mistakes at the beginning of your self-employment – from which you will learn.
 This also applies to product selection.
 To make it a bit easier for you to get started, we have compiled some tips on where you can look for good products.

 Online marketplaces and shops

-First the obvious.
+First, the obvious.
 Online, you will find numerous platforms to conveniently discover new product ideas.
-Contrary to popular belief, Amazon is not always the cheapest marketplace, which creates good conditions especially for the arbitrage model.
-These platforms can often compete with the e-commerce giant in terms of pricing:
+Contrary to popular belief, Amazon is by no means always the cheapest marketplace, which creates good conditions especially for the arbitrage model.
+These platforms can often compete with the e-commerce giant in terms of price:

-• eBay: There is similar competitive pressure on eBay as on Amazon.
+• eBay: eBay has similar competitive pressure as Amazon.
 Many third-party sellers compete for customers, leading to low prices.
 However, be careful not to accidentally source used goods.

 • Alibaba and AliExpress: Both platforms are well-known among Amazon sellers and primarily deal with products from Chinese manufacturers.
-Especially on Alibaba, you can find cheap offers, as this marketplace specifically targets B2B customers.
+Especially on Alibaba, there are cheap offers, as this marketplace specifically targets B2B customers.

-• Walmart: Here too, you will often find cheaper products than on Amazon, and the range of goods is extremely broad.
+• Walmart: Here too, you will often find cheaper products than on Amazon, and the product range is extremely broad.
 Pay particular attention to special and discount promotions.

 • Amazon: “Amazon to Amazon” arbitrage?
-Certainly.
+Absolutely.
 Where the products come from is secondary after all.
-Special offers and deals (Amazon Flips) are particularly rewarding.
+Special offers and deals (Amazon flips) are particularly rewarding.
 Don’t forget the other international marketplaces (.it, .uk, etc.).
 The Amazon B2B marketplace can also be a worthwhile option here.

 • Etsy: This platform is not exactly known for being cheaper than Amazon.
 However, the type of goods can justify a higher resale price, as Amazon customers are also willing to dig a little deeper for unique and one-of-a-kind items.